adamant/adamant.language.reference/src/ideas.md

 Note: this is different from the python style loop else construct which runs as long as the loop completed successfully.

 Note: Alternatively, a different keyword or group of keywords could be used for loop else.
 Options include `otherwise`, `loop else`, `while else`, `for else`, or `if none`.

+## Types

+### Logarithmic Numbers

+Support in the standard library for numbers that are represented in the [Logarithmic number system](https://en.wikipedia.org/wiki/Logarithmic_number_system).